secondRZ/swe-interview/topics/unity-and-game-dev.md

   * Hotkeys: Alt click+drag.
 F, Q, W, E, R, Z, and X.
   * Use the Asset Store for things that may come in handy.
   * The Y axis in `Verctor3` is up, like a jump.
 Not up like a vertical movement.
+  * Manipulate the RigidBody of the object, not the transform itself.
+RigidBody is affected by physics, so if some other force is acting on the object at the same time, RigidBody will intelligently calculate where the object should be.
+Transform will not do that.

 ## Process